 Cameras are great for long thin tunnels of vision, not so good when it comes to wide arcs of vision.
-Wide angle cameras don't record detail.
-Ironically the vast majority of cameras offered for sale are just that, fixed lens wide angle cameras with pretty far fetched claims in their promotional material.
-Just because it says 20 metre range on the box don't expect anything like that in terms of actual results.
+Wide-angle cameras don't record detail.
+Ironically the vast majority of cameras offered for sale are just that, fixed lens wide-angle cameras with pretty far fetched claims in their promotional material.
+Just because it says 20-metre range on the box doesn't expect anything like that in terms of actual results.

 If you are planning a CCTV system feel free to get in touch with us for specific advice in terms of camera choice and positioning.